wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 if it is selected or not.

 Variables are skills names, which you can check with operators above.
-You can also use meta-variables, started with a '$', to substitute them with data set on the Queue() call.
+You can also use meta-variables, starting with a '$', to substitute them with data set on the Queue() call.
 For example, if you call Queue() with the skill rule set argument equal to::